Ganneff/cpu1sec/README.md

 1. Download or clone this repo
 1. Inside your copy, run `cargo build --release --target x86_64-unknown-linux-musl`
-1. Copy `target/x86_64-unknown-linux-musl/release/cpu1sec` to a useful
+1. Copy `target/x86_64-unknown-linux-musl/release/munin-cpu1sec` to a useful
-   place on your system and link it into `/etc/munin/plugins/` (or place it directly into that directory).
+   place on your system and link it to `/etc/munin/plugins/cpu1sec`.
 1. If you want the detailed CPU graphs, put the neccessary lines (see above) into munins plugin config.
 1. Restart munin-node (on Debian: `systemctl munin-node restart`)

 ## Local build
 Use cargo build as usual.
-Note that the release build contains much less logging code than the debug build, so if you want to find out, why something does not work as planned, ensure to use a debug build (`cargo build` instead of `cargo build --release`).
+Note that the release build contains much less logging code than the debug build, so if you want to find out why something does not work as planned, ensure to use a debug build (`cargo build` instead of `cargo build --release`).